 Andy Watson joined the club in July 1994 as Alex McLeish’s assistant.
-After ‘Big Eck’ decided to move to Hibernian in February 1998, Andy was actually offered the job as Motherwell Football Club Manager on a permanent basis but he declined as he wanted to reunite with Alex at Easter Road.
+After ‘Big Eck’ decided to move to Hibernian in February 1998, Andy was actually offered the job as Motherwell Football Club manager on a permanent basis but he declined the role as he wanted to reunite with Alex at Easter Road.

-As the board searched for a new boss, Andy was given the role as caretaker manager and he would take charge of a trio of games which would end in massive disappointment.
-The first was a Scottish Cup tie against Rangers at Fir Park, the Steelmen put in a fine performance only for a monumental error from keeper Stevie Woods which gifted Gordon Durie a late equaliser which took the game to a replay after a 2-2 draw.
-As what generally happens when you play the Old Firm, there is no second chances and Motherwell crashed to a 3-0 defeat at Ibrox.
-The final game was a 2-4 defeat at the hands of Hearts, within days of this result, Watson was on route to Edinburgh to rejoin his former colleague.
+As the board searched for a new boss, Andy was given the role of caretaker manager and he would take charge of a handful of games which would end in disappointment.
+It was no easy task to be fair as he was to motivate a struggling side to play Rangers in a Scottish Cup tie at Fir Park, the side actually put in a great effort but a massive error by keeper Stevie Woods gifted Rangers a late equaliser which took the game to a replay after the 2-2 draw.
+As often happens against the Old Firm in cup ties, they’re no second chances and the Steelmen were soundly beaten 3-0 at Ibrox a matter of days later, Watson of course wouldn’t wait around any longer and he was on his way to Leith.
+Another caretaker manager was put in place upon his departure and it was 1991 cup winner Jim Griffin who would fulfil those duties.

 |Date of Birth:||3rd September 1959|